NethermindEth/Forta-Agents/DYDX-Bots/Perpetual-Large-Deposits-Withdrawals/README.md

 - DYDX-1-1

 - Fired when `LogDeposit` event is emitted on dYdX perpetual contract with a large quantizied amount.
-- Severity is always set to "Info"
+- Severity is always set to "Info".
-- Type is always set to "Info"
+- Type is always set to "Info".
 - Metadata contains:

   - `quantizedAmount`: tokens amount that was deposited.